nest/nest-simulator/doc/guides/recording_from_simulations.rst

    the device.
 Recording backends might use the label to generate device specific identifiers like filenames and such.

+ n_events
+   The number of events that were collected by the recorder can be read out of the `n_events` entry.
+The number of events can be reset to 0.
+Other values cannot be set.

  origin
    A positive floating point number (default : `0.0`) used as the reference time for `start` and `stop`.